chester755/logstash-sample-mode/README.md

 Version notes:

-v0.0.1 Added basic match and indentation function v0.0.2 Fixed a lot of bugs when dealing with comment in same line as code.
+v0.0.1 Added basic match and indentation function.

+v0.0.2 Fixed a lot of bugs when dealing with comment in same line as code.
 Also fixed the syntax table, so it will ignore braces in comment block.

 Feature roadmap:

-v0.1.0 Will hopefully fix the bracket mismatch, (i.e. only correct indentation for correct brace match)
+v0.1.0 Will hopefully fix the bracket mismatch, (i.e. only correct indentation for correct brace match).